OfficeDev/script-lab/CONTRIBUTING.md

 For testing in the web browser (whether standalone or in Office Online) in Chrome, you can bypass the "insecure localhost" by enabling this setting: <chrome://flags/#allow-insecure-localhost>

 For testing on a PC version of Office, you _could_ trust the certificates from within Internet Explorer.
-However, new certs get generated every time that you run `yarn start`, so trusting them over and over again is tedious.
+However, new certs get generated every time that you run `npm run start`, so trusting them over and over again is tedious.
 If you're only interested in making changes to code that runs inside the taskpanes (which is what you will be doing 99% of the time for any Editor/Runner changes, unless you're debugging something to do with "functions.html" and the other ribbon buttons), you can just click through the "This site is not secure" warning and choose "Go on to the website (not recommended)" option.

 ![Proceed through "This site is not secure"](.github/images/site-not-secure.png).